Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 Preparing the Sim-Diasca sources
 --------------------------------

-The sources of Sim-Diasca can be obtained either from a GIT repository (recommended approach) or from an archive file.
+The sources of Sim-Diasca can be obtained either from a Git repository (recommended approach) or from an archive file.
 Both cases are detailed below.

 .. include:: Sim-Diasca-getting-sources-english.rst